wyf-ACCEPT/meson-starknet-demo/README.md

 # ]
 ```

-In the real world, Carol tells David her Secret, and David uses it to withdraw the assets.
+In a practical scenario, Carol would disclose her Secret to David, enabling him to withdraw the assets:

 ```bash
 starkli invoke $htlc --account $david_account claim_asset 0x0000000a8c00655757b0e708ff0266ff 0x0100000c3500c0f000000000d19b03ec
 ```

-Compare Carol and David's asset balances before and after to see the changes.
+Compare Carol and David's asset balances before and after to see the changes:

 ```bash
 starkli call $mytoken balance_of $carol